 Students of Biology who had learned about diabetes in their secondary school would have familiarized themselves with the term ‘insulin’.
-Insulin is used by humans for treatment of diabetes as it has been under use since 1982.
+Insulin is used by humans for the treatment of diabetes as it has been under use since 1982.
 Human insulin is the term used to refer to the laboratory-grown insulin that mimics the insulin that is produced by the human body.

 Human Insulin is produced in the laboratory by injecting proteins of insulin in Escherichia coli (E- Coli) bacteria.

-Types of human insulin
+Types of Human Insulin

 There are two types of human insulin available viz. the short-acting (regular) form an intermediate (Neutral Protamine Hagedorn) acting form.

 NPH insulin also known by the name isophane insulin has to be used with the vial turned upside down to make the solution cloudy uniformly and could thus be called as a suspension.

 NPH (intermediate-acting): Insuman basal, Humulin I, Insulatard

 Premixed human insulins: Humulin M2, M3, and M5, Insuman Comb 15, and 50

 In comparison with the animal insulin (extracted), the biosynthetic human insulin has better purity thereby reducing antibody formation.
 Human insulin is introduced to plants by some researchers to figure out a new style of producing insulin (biopharming) in safflower.
 This new production method is expected to reduce the cost of manufacturing the insulin.